assimp/assimp-docs/source/usage/use_the_lib.rst

    Constructing instances of #Assimp::Importer is expensive, so it might be a good idea to let every thread maintain its own thread-local instance (which can be used to load as many files as necessary).
- * The C-API is thread safe.
+ * The C-API is thread-safe.
  * When supplying custom IO logic, one must make sure the underlying implementation is thread-safe.
  * Custom log streams or logger replacements have to be thread-safe, too.

 Multiple concurrent imports may or may not be beneficial, however.
-For certain file formats in conjunction with little or no post processing IO times tend to be the performance bottleneck.
-Intense post processing together with 'slow' file formats like X or Collada might scale well with multiple concurrent imports.
+For certain file formats in conjunction with little or no post-processing IO times tend to be the performance bottleneck.
+Intense post-processing together with 'slow' file formats like X or Collada might scale well with multiple concurrent imports.